Search Continues for Texas Inmate Who Escaped Prison Bus

-The search continues Friday for a Texas inmate serving a life sentence for murder who escaped from a transport bus after stabbing the driver.
-The Texas Department of Criminal Justice adds that a $15,000 reward is being offered for information leading to the man's capture.
+The Texas Department of Criminal Justice added Friday night that a $22,500 reward is being offered for information leading to the man's capture.
+The reward amount was increased from $15,000 offered earlier in the day.

 Gonzalo Lopez, 46, escaped custody Thursday after he overpowered the driver, whose injuries were not considered life-threatening, said Jason Clark, chief of staff for the Texas Department of Criminal Justice.